Orlando Vacation Tips: 8 Ways to Plan a Successful Trip

 Pick a Few Parks, Not All

-Large and small, Orlando houses over a dozen amusement parks, and there’s no way to see them all in one trip.
-The major ones – such as Epcot, Magic Kingdom, Universal Studios and SeaWorld – also measure much bigger than people realize.
+Large and small, Orlando houses over a dozen amusement parks, but there’s no way to see them all in one trip.
+The major ones – such as Epcot, Magic Kingdom, Universal Studios and SeaWorld – measure much bigger than people realize.
 In addition, visitors should factor in wait times, walk times, outdoor temperatures and tolerance levels.

 Buy Tickets in Advance